 In addition to the traditional A-B-C-D-F grades, instructors have the option of assigning several "+" and "-" grades as well.
 Instructors do not have to use +/- grading, and in some instances it may be their department's policy not to.
 Refer to your course syllabus.

 - Only grading scales for undergraduate and graduate level courses are discussed here.
 For Law, refer to the Law School's Academic Regulations.

-- An A+ is not worth any more quality points than an A. What's the advantage, then?
+- An A+ is not worth any more quality points than an A. Though the "plus" does not increase quality points, it is not without value.
 If you intend to pursue graduate or professional school, any A+ on your transcript is likely to help your candidacy.

 - UofM does not assign a "D-" grade.

 - When you repeat a course, the first attempt is excluded from your Cumulative GPA,